 It was a meeting of the few leaders of the II International against the imperialist war.
 Trotsky described it:

 “In the summer of 1915, there arrived in Paris the Italian deputy Morgari, the secretary of the Socialist faction in the Rome Parliament, and a naive eclectic, who had come to secure the participation of French and English socialists in an international conference. (…) The organization of the conference was in the hands of the Berne socialist leader, Grimm, who was then trying his utmost to raise himself above the philistine level of his party, which was also his own inherent level.
-He had arranged to hold the meeting in a little village called Zimmerwald, high in the mountains and about ten kilometers distant from Berne.
-The delegates, filling four stage-coaches, set off for the mountains.
+He had arranged to hold the meeting in a little village called Zimmerwald, high in the mountains and about ten kilometres distant from Berne.
+The delegates, filling four stage coaches, set off for the mountains.
 The passers-by looked on curiously at the strange procession.
 The delegates themselves joked about the fact that half a century after the founding of the First International, it was still possible to seat all the internationalists in four coaches.
-But they were not skeptical.
+But they were not sceptical.
 The thread of history often breaks then a new knot must be tied.
 And that is what we were doing in Zimmerwald.

 The days of the conference, September 5 to 8, were stormy ones.
 The revolutionary wing, led by Lenin, and the pacifist wing, which comprised the majority of the delegates, agreed with difficulty on a common manifesto of which I had prepared the draft.